wjakob/nanobind/docs/api_core.rst

    When the `convert` argument is set to ``true`` (the default), the implementation may also attempt *implicit conversions* to perform the cast.

-   The function raises a :cpp:class:`cast_error` when the conversion fails.
+   The function raises a :cpp:type:`cast_error` when the conversion fails.

 .. cpp:function:: template <typename T> object cast(T &&value, rv_policy policy = rv_policy::automatic_reference)